rxhulshxrmx/bullspree_analyst_assignment/README.md

 You can view the [ER Diagram here](https://github.com/user-attachments/assets/9db3a41a-d02c-4029-b207-ee654f6af73b).

 ### 2. Steps of Execution:
 An SQL database was created with tables for users, courses, modules, and quizzes.
 Indexes were implemented to enhance query performance, and denormalized views were created for easier visualization from normalized data.
-You can find the database schema in the [database.sql](database/database.sql) file.
+You can find the database schema in the [database.sql](database/database.sql).

 Stored procedures were utilized for data processing and metric calculations.
 These procedures can be automated using Python scripts to generate metrics on demand.
-The stored procedures can be found in the [stored_procedures.sql](database/stored_procedures.sql) file.
+The stored procedures can be found in the [stored_procedures.sql](database/stored_procedures.sql).

 **Advantages of Stored Procedures:**
 - **Performance:** Stored procedures provide better performance through precompilation, which can speed up execution time.